 - Property characteristics

-- The utility company an interconnection
+- The utility company has an interconnection

 Consider Sun Solar Solutions